 Early evidence is suggesting that it can be a powerful antidote for our over stressed, digitally addicted and exceeding levels of distraction.
 According to the Global Wellness Summit Trends Report, meditation is now the fastest-growing health trend in America, with the number of meditators tripling between 2012-2017.
 Meditation studios, brands and apps are popping up worldwide, with Apple announcing that mental wellness and mindfulness apps are the number 1 app trend in 2018.

 We’re asking if this trend will translate to full adoption in South Africa?
 Can we use mediation as a coping mechanism for the external stresses we experience as South Africans on a daily basis?

 Amani chatted to Almarie Venter, Mindfulness teacher and holistic wellness consultant about mindfulness and meditation, which will be released as a series of articles on our blog.

 To subscribe to this series, please fill in the subscribe form at the top of the page.

-Almarie Venter is an internationally certified Pranic energy healer, Kinesiologist, Brain Gym ® Practitioner Mindfulness teacher and Holistic Wellness Consultant.
+Almarie Venter is a certified Mindfulness Teacher, Transformational Yoga Teacher, Certified Pranic Energy Healer, Kinesiologist, and Holistic Wellness consultant.
 With over 13 years of experience in health and wellness industry, Almarie effortlessly integrates holistic modalities and create bespoke treatment plans for her guests.
 As a holistic wellness consultant, she offers an environment where it is safe to create changes in living and learning using a unique integration of kinesiology, neuro-training techniques, mindfulness, meditation, vibrational sound and pranic energy healing.